 The best way to ensure you stay in ketosis is to start a food journal and quantify your daily carbohydrate intake.
 You can easily look up the estimated carbohydrate content of your foods online.
 Write down the numbers for each meal and try to keep it under 50 grams per day.

-Dr. Colbert’s Slender System package comes with ketosis test strips so you can test if you are actually in ketosis!
+Dr. Colbert’s Keto Zone Starter Kit comes with ketosis test strips so you can test if you are actually in ketosis!